 Name Description state-change- notification This message is sent whenever the appliance changes state.
-The state name and its value are sent. binary-state- change-notification This message may be sent in two different contexts.
+The state name as well as its value is sent. binary-state- change-notification This message may be sent in two different contexts.
 It is sent when binary data has changed on the appliance and in response to a state-value-request message from the controller. device-spec This message contains the appliance specification.
-It is sent after receiving a spec-request message. alert-information This message contains a string message that must be delivered to the user. server-information This message is sent by the service discovery manager to let a controller know which appliances are connected to this server and whether the set of appliances has changed.
+It is sent after receiving a spec-request message. alert-information This message contains a string message that needs to be delivered to the user of each controller. server-information This message is sent by the service discovery manager to let a controller know which appliances are connected to this server and whether the set of appliances has changed.